danpalmer/danpalmer.me/posts/2020-05-08-dhh-on-express.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Of course tweets aren't long enough to have a proper discussion about this, so let's break down in longer form why this code is so controversial and debate whether it should be how we're developing modern web apps.
+Of course tweets aren't long enough to have a balanced discussion about this, so let's break down in longer form why this code is so controversial and debate whether it should be how we're developing modern web apps.